S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Ricochet Chollima/README.md

 <img width="1321" height="563" alt="Screenshot From 2025-10-09 12-06-39" src="https://github.com/user-attachments/assets/1be791ba-35dd-41b8-931d-755a8d36f8e8" />

+I used shellcode to execute calc.exe for testing but later after compiling the base payload I will use the host-file program included in BearC2 to upload the payload and obtain a masked URL.
+As shown in the server header for Dropbox in the figure, opening that link causes the payload to download automatically without any interaction from the victim.
+I will then use the (start) command, insert the URL that carries the payload convert it to shellcode and place it in the shellcode slot instead of the calc.exe shellcode.

 ## The fifth stage (Data Exfiltration) over Dropbox API C2 Channe

 The attackers used the Dropbox C2 (Command and Control) API as a means to establish a communication channel between their payload and the attacker's server.
 By using Dropbox as a C2 server, attackers can hide their malicious activities among the legitimate traffic to Dropbox, making it harder for security teams to detect the threat.